Ohio State East Hospital Talbot Hall

 Ohio State East Hospital Talbot Hall - Columbus, OH

-Ohio State East Hospital Talbot Hall is a mental health and addiction treatment center located at 181 Taylor Avenue in the 43203 zip code in Columbus, OH.
+Ohio State East Hospital Talbot Hall is a mental health and substance abuse rehab center located at 181 Taylor Avenue in the 43203 zip code in Columbus, OH.
 It is operated by the State government.
-Ohio State East Hospital Talbot Hall provides relapse prevention from naltrexone, prescribes suboxone and naltrexone administration.
-Some of the treatment approaches used by Ohio State East Hospital Talbot Hall include rational emotive behavioral therapy, brief intervention and anger management.
-Ohio State East Hospital Talbot Hall also specializes in detox services and offers methamphetamines detox, inpatient opioid detox and inpatient alcohol detoxification.
-Ohio State East Hospital Talbot Hall provides IOT, hospital inpatient detox and regular outpatient treatment.
-It also provides residential treatment for substance abuse and inpatient detox services.
+Ohio State East Hospital Talbot Hall provides administers naltrexone, prescribes suboxone and buprenorphine maintenance.
+Some of the treatment approaches used by Ohio State East Hospital Talbot Hall include counseling for trauma victims, cognitive behavioral therapy and brief intervention.
+Ohio State East Hospital Talbot Hall also specializes in detox services and offers methamphetamines detox, inpatient opioid detox and residential benzodiazepines detox.
+Ohio State East Hospital Talbot Hall provides hospital inpatient detox, outpatient methadone/buprenorphine or naltrexone treatment and inpatient hospital rehab.
+It also provides inpatient detox services and residential treatment for substance abuse.

 Address: 181 Taylor Avenue, Columbus, OH 43203